mitsuba-renderer/drjit/src/python/docstr.rst

     Returns:
         type: Result of the conversion as described above.

+.. topic:: diff_array_t

+    Converts the provided Dr.Jit array/tensor type into an differentiable version.

+    This function implements the following set of behaviors:

+    1. When invoked with a non-differentiable Dr.Jit array *type* (e.g.
+       :py:class:`drjit.cuda.Array3f`), it returns a differentiable version
+       (e.g. :py:class:`drjit.cuda.ad.Array3f`).

+    2. When the input is not a type, it returns ``diff_array_t(type(arg))``.

+    3. When the input type is differentiable or not a Dr.Jit array type, the function returns it unchanged.

+    Args:
+        arg (object): An arbitrary Python object

+    Returns:
+        type: Result of the conversion as described above.

 .. topic:: detached_t

     Converts the provided Dr.Jit array/tensor type into an non-differentiable